jeff4/bionotes.github.io/index.md

 ---
 # Notes on MIT 7.00x at EdX
 * *Course started: July 14, 2020*

+## Lecture 1: Introduction and the Biochemistry of Life
 * Seems like intro lectures by Eric Lander were recorded in the fall of 2012, because he references this [NYT Sunday Magazine article on pain](https://www.nytimes.com/2012/11/18/magazine/ashlyn-blocker-feels-no-pain.html) and [this drug for cystic fibrosis](https://www.nytimes.com/2012/02/01/business/fda-approves-cystic-fibrosis-drug.html).
+Also, he refers to an early lecture earlier that morning at the Broad Institute (probably by [Feng Zhang](https://www.broadinstitute.org/what-broad/areas-focus/project-spotlight/crispr-timeline) or a close collaborator) about work that was not yet published and about new developments in applying CRISPR/Cas9 to precisely edit DNA in mammalian systems.
+* Timeline
+	* **4.5 billion** years ago: Earth formed
+	* **4.0 B** ya: Earth cooled enough for life
+	* **3.7 B** ya: first evidence of prokaryotic life
+	* **1.5 B** ya: first eukaryotic life with nucleus
+	* **500 mya**: first multicellular life just prior to Cambrian Explosion
+	* **5 mya**: first hominids aka Australopithecina or Hominina subtribe within the Hominidae Family.
+	* **100,000 ya**: first homo sapiens
+	* 1861 AD: MIT founded
+* Fundamental principles and intellectual unification of biology
+	* Biochemistry in ~1900: purification and analysis of unique proteins, nucleic acids, etc.
+	* Genetics in ~1900: Organism minus one component, aka mutant.
+This component which they called a gene.
+	* 1953: structure of DNA discovered by Watson & Crick, combining the two streams of biochem and genetics into the new unified science of **molecular biology**.
+	* 1970s: Invention of **recombinant DNA** to isolate specific gene, read what protein it encodes.
+Take a protein and decide which gene codes for it.
+	* 1980s: How do we map the genes that map to specific disease?
+Rather than studying single genes in isolation, was it possible to study all the genes for an organism at once?
+Yes, the beginning of **genomics**.

 ---